What is the nomination deadline?

 We do not accept additional support materials.
-A strong, well-written nomination should be able to convey all of the necessary information within the parameters of the nomination form.
+A strong, well-written nomination should be able to convey all of the information needed to reach a decision.
 Should a nomination be selected as a finalist, then we will ask for additional materials such as project photos and videos.

 Can the answers be saved so the nomination can be completed and submitted at a later date?

-Yes they can!
+Yes, they can.
 Once you have created a profile and begun the process of nominating a company, your answers will be automatically saved throughout the editing process.
 You may log out and log back in and start right where you left off.
-This also allows you to share the nomination draft with others who may need to review before submitting the final nomination form.
+This also allows you to share the nomination draft with others who may need to review it before submitting the final nomination form.